ga4gh/vrs/docs/source/appendices/development_process.rst

 Release Cycle
 #############

+Components of this release cycle are tracked on our `VR project board`_.

 Planned Features
 $$$$$$$$$$$$$$$$
 Feature requests from the community are made through the generation of `GitHub issues on the VRS repository`_, which are open for public review and discussion.

+Project Leadership Review
+$$$$$$$$$$$$$$$$$$$$$$$$$
+Open issues are reviewed and triaged by the :ref:`Project Leadership
-Feature requests identified to support an unmet need are scheduled for discussion in our weekly VR calls.
+<project-leadership>`.
+Feature requests identified to support an unmet
+need are added to the `Backburner`_ project column and scheduled for discussion in our weekly VR calls.
 These discussions are used to inform whether or not a feature will be planned for development.
-The :ref:`Project Leadership <project-leadership>` is responsible for making the final determination on whether a feature is to be added to VRS.
+The :ref:`Project Maintainers <project-maintainers>` are responsible for making the final determination on whether or not a feature should be added to VRS.

 Requirements Gathering
 $$$$$$$$$$$$$$$$$$$$$$
-Once a feature is planned for production, an issue requesting community feedback on use cases and technical requirements will be constructed (see `example requirement issues`_).
+Once a planned feature is introduced in call, the issue moves to the `Planning`_ project column.
+During this phase, community feedback on use cases and technical requirements will be collected (see `example requirement issues`_).
+Deadlines for submitting cases will be set by the Project Maintainers.

+Project Leadership Review
+$$$$$$$$$$$$$$$$$$$$$$$$$
+Once the requirements gathering phase has been completed, the issue moves to the `Backlog/Ready for Dev`_ project column. #TODO: PICK UP FROM HERE

+an initial
+data model to meet the use cases will be developed by Project Leadership.
+This model will then be brought to a VR call for review and initial feedback.

 Feature Development
 $$$$$$$$$$$$$$$$$$$
 Features will be developed to meet gathered requirements.
-Features ready for public review MAY be merged into the master branch by pull request through review and approval by at least one (non-authoring) :ref:`Project Maintainer <project-maintainers>`.
+Features ready for public review MAY be merged into the master branch by pull request through review and approval by at least one (non-authoring) Project Maintainer.
 Merged commits MAY be tagged as alpha releases when needed.

 Version Review and Release
 $$$$$$$$$$$$$$$$$$$$$$$$$$